mrocklin/mrocklin.github.io/_sources/leverage.md.txt

 3. I've checked out of work for a month, focusing more on running and yoga than customers or team morale
 4. I've bailed on conference talks and company travel for six months
-5. I've asked colleagues cancel their work trips to help me with mine

 These actions are **selfish**, but they've also **improved my life tremendously** and **saved my relationship with work**, giving me the space to